processone/docs.ejabberd.im/content/developer/ejabberd-api/api_versioning.md

 The command documentation indicates the api version as a tag: `v1`, `v2`...
 Commands not versioned do not have such a tag: they are version 0.

-The [ejabberd Docs: API Tags](../ejabberd-api/admin-api.md) page lists the most recent API versions, and what commands are included.
+The [API Tags](../ejabberd-api/admin-api.md) page lists the most recent API versions, and what commands are included.

 To know exactly what is the format expected for a command in a specific API version, use `ejabberdctl` specifying what API version you want to consult and the command name, for example: